tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 ```

 One detail we do here is that the name of the composed stage is just the name of the second stage.
 We could've
-opted to make a new name, like "Lexer >-> Parser" or something, but this option actually makes more sense, sense each stage
+opted to make a new name, like `Lexer >-> Parser` or something.
+This option actually makes more sense, because each stage
-depends on the previous one, and we never run one half of the stages without the other half, we only
+depends on the previous one, and we never run one half of the stages without the other half.
+We only
 _stop early_, sometimes.

 Now, let's add some code to create an `IO` action from a given Stage: